-There are accountants and there are attorneys.
-Both are there to help you in your hour of need, but the term "attorney" has a more ominous ring to it because it implies that you're not just fighting numbers—you're fighting the law.
+Accountants and tax attorneys can both help in your hour of need, but the term "attorney" has an ominous ring.
+It implies that you're not just wrangling with numbers—you're fighting the law.

-To some extent, this is accurate.
-Tax attorneys can handle certain things that accountants can't, although you don't necessarily have to be in the fight of your life before an attorney's services – rather than an accountant's.
+It's true that tax attorneys can handle things that accountants can't, but you don't have to be in the legal fight of your life before an attorney's services can be more helpful than an accountant's.
 In fact, both accountants and attorneys can help you handle both past problematic events and help plan your best course in the future.

 When Would You Need a Tax Attorney?

-Tax attorneys must have a Juris Doctor degree, commonly referred to as a J.D.
-They must be admitted to the state bar.
-But these are just the minimum requirements for practicing any type of law.
-Additionally, tax attorneys should have advanced training in tax law.
-Most will have a master of laws (LL.M.) degree in taxation, referred to as an LL.M.
+Tax attorneys must have a Juris Doctor degree, commonly referred to as a "J.D."
+They must be admitted to the state bar to practice.
+These are just the minimum requirements—tax attorneys should also have advanced training in tax law.
+Most will have a master of laws degree in taxation, referred to as an "LL.M."

-Some tax attorneys also have backgrounds in accounting, although they don't involve themselves with preparing tax returns for the most part.
-Their expertise is more focused on the legal implications of tax situations, not saving you as many tax dollars as possible.
-Nonetheless, if you're facing a complex accounting as well as a legal matter, you might want to look for an attorney who is also a certified public accountant (CPA) or enrolled agent (EA) so you can cover both bases.
+Some tax attorneys also have backgrounds in accounting, but they don't all have experience in preparing tax returns.
+Their expertise is focused on the legal implications of tax situations.
+If you're facing a complex accounting problem as well as a legal matter, you might want to look for an attorney who's also a certified public accountant (CPA) or enrolled agent (EA) so you can cover both bases.
 Keep in mind that you'll likely have to pay much more for an attorney who's also an accomplished accountant.

 It's important to vet and interview any tax attorney before hiring them.
-Here are a few things you might want to make sure of when you initially meet with a prospective tax attorney:
+Here are a few questions to ask when you initially meet with a prospective attorney:

-- Is he admitted to the state bar?
+- Are they admitted to the state bar?

 - How much does the attorney charge?

-- If he can't personally help you or it doesn't seem like a good fit, do they know of another tax attorney who may be more familiar with your type of problem?
+- If the attorney can't personally help you or it doesn't seem like a good fit, do they know of another tax attorney who might be more familiar with your type of problem?

 Free and Low-Cost Legal Assistance Options